 The parable of the vineyard in Mark chapter twelve describes these murderous hypocrites, and the punishment reserved for them.

-Doctrine of the Trinity and the Revelation of Jesus Christ
+Doctrine of the Trinity and the Revelation of Yahshua

 We are not to follow the twisted teachings of charlatans, and we must expose Jewish fables and the false doctrines of men that lead many astray (Jer 50:6, Tit 1:14).

-Rev 1:1-2 The Revelation of Jesus Christ, which God gave unto him, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, and of the testimony of Jesus Christ, and of all things that he saw.
+Rev 1:1-2 The Revelation of Yahshua the Messiah, which God himself gave, to shew unto his servants things which must shortly come to pass; and he sent and signified it by his angel unto his servant John: Who bare record of the word of God, even he testimony of Yahshua the Messiah, and of all things that he saw.